Bob Thompson (musician): Space Age pop records

 Just For Kicks and Mmm, Nice! were recorded at Radio Recorders in 1958 and 1959 respectively, and On the Rocks was recorded at RCA Victor Studios in late 1959.
 All three RCA Victor albums featured top session musicians from the late 1950s west coast jazz scene, including drummer Shelly Manne, percussionist Emil Richards, alto saxophonist Bud Shank, trombonist Frank Rosolino, trumpeter Al Porcino, guitarist Al Hendrickson, and bassist Red Callender.
 Vocals were provided by Judd Conlon singers and Marni Nixon.
 "Just for Kicks" received a Grammy Award nomination in 1959 for Best Performance by an Orchestra.
 Although released in mono and stereo, the stereo versions of the RCA records carry the Living Stereo branding and logo on the covers.

 The Sound of Speed was described by Irwin Chusid, who produced several reissues of Thompson's work, as:

-Thompson was one of the arrangers for Bing Crosby's I Wish You a Merry Christmas (Warner Brothers Records, 1962).
+Thompson was one of the arrangers for Bing Crosby's I Wish You a Merry Christmas (Warner Bros.
+Records, 1962).

 Thompson provided the arrangements for a number of RCA Victor Records artists after the Space Age pop albums, such as Bing Crosby, Maureen O'Hara, Julie London, Duane Eddy.
 He arranged Clap Hands!
 Here Comes Rosie! and Thanks for Nothing for Rosemary Clooney.
 In the 1960s, Thompson was Clooney's touring bandleader who the singer noted for his knowledge of musical theory and the pair shared a musical affinity.
-Although not close, Thompson made an effort to help Clooney with substance abuse problems and drove her home from the Ambassador Hotel immediately after Robert Kennedy was assassinated.
+Although not close, Thompson made an effort to help Clooney with substance abuse problems and drove her home from the Ambassador Hotel immediately after Sen. Robert F. Kennedy was assassinated.

 Thompson arranged Holiday in Europe for Bing Crosby and composed "Moment in Madrid" on that record.
 RCA also hired Thompson to arrange How the West Was Won which featured Crosby and Rosemary Clooney.